thirtysevennorth/domesticlight_public/README.md

 # DOMESTIC LIGHT: working repository for the Domestic Light Project.
 * Learn more and participate at https://domesticlight.art

+# SUSSEX HACK DAY BRANCH

-# SOFTWARE UPDATE 12 Aug 2023
+# SOFTWARE UPDATE XX Feb 2024
-This August 12th version of the project address the following issues:
+This  version of the project address the following issues:
-1) fixes an issue with the Max31343 real time chip where the square wave pulse that triggers light readings freezes in bright sunlight.
-2) Adds a number of improvements: including an autogain / auto calibration function, a new series of color coded status lights to provide feedback about sensor status, improved wifi config stablity and improves the AWS reconnect stability on wifi networks with frequent interference.
-3) addresses an HTML validation error on http config webpage

-# The update has two builds
+* updates to accomadate the new production board including stemma QT I2C plugin sensors

+# Set flags in code for MAX31343 or DS3231 RTC
 * DL_client is built for production and artist proof boards.
-These are boards with a series # of 200xxx
+These are boards with a series # of 200xxx and 300xxx
 * DL_Client_DS3231 is built for the artist prototype board.
 These boards have a series # of 100xxx, and have seperate pcb boards for the light sensor and chip.

-Please use the build appropriate to your board.
+Please use the flagappropriate to your board.

 # OVERVIEW OF PROJECT
-The primary working file for sensor code is DL_client REV date 12 AUG 2023
+The primary working file for sensor code is DL_client REV date 12 Feb 2024

 * Github Repository for code
 https://github.com/thirtysevennorth/domesticlight_public

-Files are intended to be built using the Arduino IDE v2.11 or later and is for use as part of the Domestic Light project.
+Files are intended to be built using the Arduino IDE v2.21 or later and is for use as part of the Domestic Light project.

 # TO UPDATE AN EXISTING BOARD
 1) install the required libraries and board package above in the Arduino IDE